SreejeshSaya/HabitTracker/README.md

 View each folder to view more details

 ## TO DO:
-1. Login Authentication Failure S [Server Side done, client-side pending]
+1. Login Authentication Failure S [DONE]
-2. Username and email Validation check S [done]
+2. Username and email Validation check S [DONE]
 3. habitDetails page V
 4. calender grid for each habit S
 5. userDetails page  V [almost done]